Cofinal morphism of polynomial monads and double delooping: Cofinality result

 We will prove that the nerve of $\chi(l,T)$ is contractible by induction on the number of vertices of $T$.
 If $T$ has no vertices, that is the free living edge, then $\chi(l,T)$ is the terminal category and its nerve is contractible.
 Now assume that $T$ has at least one vertex.
 Let $v$ be the root vertex and $k$ be the number of incoming edges of $v$.
 Let $T_1,\ldots,T_k$ be the subtrees above the edges of $v$:

 If the label $l$ is $A$ or $B$ then the result is trivial.
 Otherwise, let $\chi_A(l,T)$ be the full subcategory of $\chi(l,T)$ of trees where the root vertex is labelled with $A$.
 Let $\chi_B(l,T)$ be the full subcategory of $\chi(l,T)$ of trees where all the vertices other than the root vertex are labelled with $B$.
-The union of $\chi_A(l,T)$ and $\chi_B(l,T)$ gives the whole category $\chi(l,T)$.
+Any simplex of $\chi(l,T)$ is completely contained within $\chi_A(l,T)$ or $\chi_B(l,T)$.
+Indeed, any object of $\chi(l,T)$ is an object in either $\chi_A(l,T)$ or $\chi_B(l,T)$ and if the last vertex of a simplex is an object of either one of these subcategories, then so must be all the vertices of the simplex.
 If we can prove that the nerves of $\chi_A(l,T)$, $\chi_B(l,T)$ and the intersection of these two subcategories are contractible, then we can conclude that the nerve of their union is also contracible, which is the desired result.
 The intersection of $\chi_A(l,T)$ and $\chi_B(l,T)$ is the terminal category.
 The subcategory $\chi_B(l,T)$ is equivalent to the category $\chi(l,v)$, where $v$ is the corolla with one vertex and $k$ leaves, which has obviously a contractible nerve.